 Power Sanders For Irregular Surfaces

-Angle Grinders.
-Yes, we know that these are rather aggressive at removing material But, with extra care and a well-chosen grinder head, an angle grinder can be effective in reaching otherwise obscure spots on a workpiece.
+Yes, we know that these are rather aggressive at removing material.
+However, with extra care and a well-chosen grinder head, an angle grinder can effectively reach otherwise obscure spots on a workpiece.
 Angle grinders are designed to remove materials from a workpiece, and isn’t that what sanding is all about?

 Angle grinders start at around $15 and can go up as high as $835, but for sanding that hard-to-reach spot on your workpiece and no other purpose in your shop, a $15 angle grinder with the right grinder head can be just the thing for you.

-Random Orbital Sander.
-We did say hand tools, this power sander can still come in handy with sanding on uneven or irregular surfaces.
+We did say hand tools; this power sander can still come in handy with sanding on uneven or irregular surfaces.
 A convex surface is a good example of a workpiece that can be sanded with a random orbital sander.

 Convex, as you know, refers to a curved surface like the exterior of a circle or sphere.
 When using a random orbital sander on a convex surface, though, there is a little trick to follow.